Kpokc/bouquet/README.md

 ### User Stories

 This website gives the information about different IT / development solutions posted by site owner and other users.
-Any one who is interested in IT / development and wants to share issues or share how to resolev problems then this website is perfect for him.
+Any one who is interested in IT / development and wants to share their issues to find solutions.
+Or find / share options how to resolve problems.
+Then this website is perfect for him.
 This site also provides an option to create your own account and add a post.

 - #### Generic User